pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 14).
 Creating Model Selection: XGBOOST model for training The XGBOOST Model has an Accuracy score of 0.9987 which is not better than the Random forest model

+15).
+Feature Engineering
+Created new feature balance_change = oldbalanceOrg - newbalanceOrig.
+Derived transaction_speed = amount/step to detect fast withdrawals.
+isFlaggedFraud: Business rule-based flag for illegal transactions.

+16).
+Using GridSearchCV for hyperparameter tuning for the trained model This is used to find the optimal parameters to increase the model's accuracy and performance up to a certain extent under the trade-off with time and costing